chihebchebbi/docusaurus-starter/docs/Microsoft Sentinel/Microsoft Sentinel SIGMA Rules Workbook.md

 ## Threat Profiling

 The first step is to provide the tool with a threat profile.
 The threat profile is represented as MITRE ATT&CK navigation layer.
 The infosec community already shares many navigation layers of threat profiles and mapped threat intelligence reports.
-If you have a Threat Heat map as a MITRE ATT&CK navigation layer you can use the <strong>MITRE2CSV.py</strong> script to convert it to a CSV file.
+If you have a Threat Heat map as a MITRE ATT&CK navigation layer you can use the MITRE2CSV.py script to convert it to a CSV file.
 Create a Watchlist using that csv file.
-The name of the watchlist should follow this format: Threat_Profile_<TITLE>.
+The name of the watchlist should follow this format: Threat_Profile_TITLE.
 For example, Threat_Profile_APT28

 ## Generate Microsoft Sentinel Analytics Watchlist